All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For systemic effects relevant to sleep, subcutaneous injection is the preferred delivery method due to its superior bioavailability compared to topical or oral forms.

 Common dosing ranges from 1 to 3 mg administered subcutaneously.
 Some practitioners recommend evening administration, reasoning that this timing aligns GHK-Cu's repair-promoting activity with the body's natural nighttime recovery window.
-However, optimal timing has not been established through clinical research.
+But optimal timing hasn't been established through clinical research.

 Cycling is generally recommended.
 A typical cycle involves 4 to 8 weeks of use followed by 2 to 4 weeks off.
 This approach helps maintain receptor sensitivity and may prevent tolerance.
 Contact provider for current pricing